What Is Breast Reduction?

 Showering is permitted the next day following surgery.
 Most individuals only need a day or two away from non-strenuous work, and exercise can generally be resumed after a couple of weeks.

 Does Dr. Boynton completely remove the nipple in larger cases?

 At Dr. Boynton’s practice, he finds that the “old-fashioned” nipple-grafting method is rarely needed.
 Dr. Boynton has considerable experience in performing the medial pedicle approach, which enables him to contour the breast in a way that creates a great shape without removing the nipple.
 Instead, the nipple is “moved” up to a desirable position on the medial pedicle.

 Nipple sensitivity changes?

 Will my breasts get large again?
-What if I get pregnant again?
+What if I get pregnant?

-Younger patients that have a breast reduction prior to having children have some degree of possibly developing large breasts again after having children.
-This is fairly rare but I have had a number of patients that required a “second” breast reduction or lift after having children.
-It is impossible to predict what the breast will do after pregnancy.
+There is a degree of possibility that younger patients who undergo a breast reduction prior to having children may develop large breasts again after having children.
+This is fairly rare, but Dr. Boynton has had a number of patients who required a “second” breast reduction—or a lift—after having children.
+It is impossible to predict what the breasts will do after pregnancy.